NorbertProsniak/NorbertProsniak/README.md

 # Norbert Prosniak
 #### Design and Development
 I'm Norbert from Poland.
-I'm new in word of development, tottaly in love with flutter and modern-design apps.
-I really enjoy learning new things and I want to become better everyday.
+I'm new in world of development, totally  in love with flutter and modern design apps.
+I enjoy learning new things and I want to become better everyday.

 ## Experience